Looking for something to do this spring with the family? Check out this list of 59 fun, family-friendly activities that are very affordable.

 12. Read Up On How Birds Build Their Nests And Then Leave Out Nest Building Supplies

-There is a wealth of information on the internet about what you can leave out for birds to make nests out of as well as pictures of nests made by birds from things left out for them.
-Of course, you could also head to your local library for books on the topic.
+There is a wealth of information on the internet about what you can leave out for birds to make nests out of, as well as pictures of nests made by birds from things left out for them.

 13. Search For Egg Shells